jwGitHub9860/2D_Snake_Game/README.md

 The program allows the user to play the Snake Game with the option of choosing the snake body, head, and food colors before playing the game.

 ## New Features paragraph:
 I added a feature that gives the user the choice to change the snake body, head, and/or food colors.
 The feature displays the question in the terminal asking the user if they want to change the body, head, and/or food colors.
 Next, the user types and enters their answer into the terminal.
 The answers are case insensitive.
 However, if the answer that the user entered is not one of the following color options listed in the displayed question or misspelled, the question will loop until the user enters a valid color.
 Next, the program either changes the colors or leaves the default colors depending on the user's answer.
+Then the game window will pop up and the user can play the game.

 ## Rubric Submission Explanation:
 The player choice to change Snake and/or Food color(s)